clojure-grimoire/grimoire/resources/1.4.0/clojure.core/with-in-str/docstring.md

-Evaluates body in a context in which *in* is bound to a freshStringReader initialized with the string s.
+Evaluates body in a context in which *in* is bound to a fresh StringReader initialized with the string s.